William-Verstraeten/adalunatics/index.markdown

 | <img src="assets/img/Gender_6M.png" width="300" > | <img src="assets/img/Gender_200K_white.png" width="300" > |

-We can observe that the proportion of quotes from male drastically decreases in the  #MeToo quotes dataset, which confirms that there is indeed a general bias towards males which is reversed in the #MeToo movement and proves that women are more involved in the movement.
+We can observe that there is indeed a gender bias in the Quotebank dataset.
+It is also clear that this ratio is reversed when dealing with the filtered data, which highlights how women have been the driving force behind the #MeToo rise.
+This fact even lead to the creation of a countermovement, #HimToo, a hashtag first focused on harassment on men but then redirected towards the apparent ease with which men could suffer negative consequences after being falsely accused (Boyle, Rathnayake, 2019).
+The time required for the legal process to actually settle the truth of accusations is most of the times too long and the career of the accused men, even if acquitted, can suffer.
+The Quotebank dataset gave us the means to find out how people were silenced, or cancelled, after an accusation.

+Boyle, K. and Rathnayake, C., 2019. #HimToo and the networking of misogyny in the age of #MeToo.
+Feminist Media Studies, 20(8), pp.1259-1277.

 ---------
-<center> <h1>Which events are responsible for the growth of the metoo movement ?</h1> </center>
+<center> <h1>Which events are responsible for the growth of the MeToo movement ?</h1> </center>

 |<img src="assets/img/accused_people.gif" class="center"/>|
 |:--:|